-If you’re like most website owners, a routine checkup on your site is not just a good idea, but essentially for growing your business.
+If you’re like most website owners, a routine checkup on your site is not just a good idea but is essential for growing your business.
 Even if you started the site with a wealth of knowledge about SEO, design, and other digital marketing techniques, chances are you’ve seen various areas where improvements can be made.

 There are plenty of things to focus on, but here are some of the more common and pertinent ones to focus on when you rebuild or overhaul your website design.